mateumenendez/CoMotif/README.md

 # CoMotif

-### Quantifying network motif on co-occurrence/co-exclusion networks.
+### Motif analisys from co-occurrence and co-exclusions networks.